Rex Tremlett

-Horace Rex Tremlett (8 June 1903 – 1986) was a British-South African mining engineer and journalist.
+Horace Rex Tremlett (8 June 1903 – 1986) was a British-South African mining engineer, journalist and fascist activist.

 Biography

 Early life and education

 Horace Rex Tremlett was born on 8 June 1903, the son of Horace Samuel Tremlett (1858–1941), an English mining engineer who helped develop the city of Johannesburg, and Jane Robinson Brunton (1875–1948), a fiction writer known under the pen name Mrs. Horace Tremlett.
 Her best-known book, With the Tin Gods (1914), is an account of her experience in Africa as she accompanied her husband on a journey from Lagos to Niger, and into Nigeria until 1912.

 Tremlett studied at Berkhamsted School, Hertfordshire, where he was a schoolmate of journalist A. K. Chesterton and politician Ben Greene, then attended Camborne School of Mines in Cornwall.
 At the age of 16 he began to search for gold in Nyasaland, journeying across Central Africa until 1928.
 Tremlett worked as a mining engineer and a journalist in Johannesburg, then moved back to England.